Everyone's Guide To Pouring Concrete In Any Weather

 Request a heated mix from your concrete supplier.

 Set up a heated enclosure.
-If combustion heaters are used, remember to vent outside to prevent carbonation!
+If combustion heaters are used, remember to vent them outside to prevent carbon monoxide poisoning.

 Use a waterproofing concrete sealer as a curing compound instead of water curing.

-Once the concrete is hard, don’t use any de-icing salts.
-These corrode the surface and allow water to permeate, freeze, and eventually crack your fine work.
+Once the concrete is hardened, refrain from using de-icing salts.
+These corrode the surface, allowing water to permeate, freeze, and eventually crack your fine work.

 Pouring Concrete in Hot Weather